SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ~~~~~~~~~~~~~~~~~~

 A :newTerm:`literal expression` consists of
-either an ordinary literal (such as a string or a number)
+either an ordinary literal (such as a string or a number),
+an array literal,
+a dictionary literal,
 or one of the following special literals:

 ================    ======  ===============================================